corinnekrych/prisma-social/README.md

 Add transaction support for creating a post and initial comment atomically.

 ## Getting Started
+> NOTE :octocat: All code available in `main` branch

 ### Step 1: Create the project
 ```
 mkdir prisma-social && cd prisma-social